 From India, Pune

-Though it may appear to be oxymoron, yet from my experience, the header from Business Standard is factual.
-I am engaged and fully committed to my organisation, but that does not mean I will not be on the look out for greener pastures.
-Highly motivated employees look for competitive compensation (their horizon is not limited to state or national level it could be international level as one regularly interacts with multinational agencies), the managerial freedom or the lack of it, the scope for creativity or imagination, growth opportunities, challenges ahead, the managerial style of the organisation and would compare their present situation with the better or best practices elsewhere.
-While they remain loyal and fully committed to the present organisation, yet they always dream of better days elsewhere.
+Though it may appear to be an oxymoron, from my experience, the header from Business Standard is factual.
+I am engaged and fully committed to my organization, but that does not mean I will not be on the lookout for greener pastures.
+Highly motivated employees look for competitive compensation (their horizon is not limited to state or national level; it could be international as one regularly interacts with multinational agencies), managerial freedom or the lack of it, the scope for creativity or imagination, growth opportunities, challenges ahead, and the managerial style of the organization.
+They compare their present situation with better or best practices elsewhere.
+While they remain loyal and fully committed to the present organization, they always dream of better days elsewhere.

 From India, Mumbai